EternalllZM/rtd-codz/docs/source/rules.rst

 - **No external Discord invites.**

-You may not post any Discord invites or invite others to a community that is not affiliated with with our server.
+You may not post any Discord invites or invite others to a Discord community that is not affiliated with with our server.

 - **DM Modmail about advertising.**